 Main Research Interests

-Intimacy; historical and cultural shifts in practices of intimacy; globalisation and personal life; personal life, the environment and sustainable life-styles; families, households, inter-generational relationships; personal relationships across the life-course; identity; European identity; social change; methods of social research; Scottish oral history; sexuality; sexual offences and gender violence.
+Intimacy; historical and cultural shifts in practices of intimacy; globalisation and personal life; relationships, the environment and sustainable life-styles; families, households, inter-generational relationships; personal life across the life-course; identity issues; European identity; social change; methods of social research; Scottish oral history; sexuality; sexual offences and gender violence; relationships and 'othering'.

 Much of my research is done with CRFR (Centre for Research on Families and Relationships):

 Supervise PhD students across a wide range of topics conducting research with both qualitative and quantitative methods in areas that overlap with my interest.
 One of the founding co-directors of CRFR.
 An associate editor of Families, Relationships and Societies and co-editor of the Palgrave series on Families and Intimate Life.